 The name Polaroid should sound familiar to those old enough.
 The one-time juggernaut made the instant camera hugely popular—well before the age of the digital camera.
 While it might not seem fascinating in today’s tech-filled society, the instant camera still holds a bit of its magical appeal.

 First off, you’ll need to load the appropriate film for whatever camera you own.
 Then, after framing your shot in the viewfinder and pressing the shutter button, a nearly complete image develops, then exits its film slot.
 That’s when the real fun begins.
 You’ll usually need to wait anywhere from 30 seconds to a minute as the image slowly appears on the film.

-The camera’s rear contains a film compartment, print indicator dials, and viewfinder.
+The rear contains a film compartment, print indicator dials, and viewfinder.
 Inserting film takes just a few seconds and can even be done by kids with just a little practice.
 The front of the camera sports a flash, shutter button, lens, selfie mirror, and power button.
 When it comes time to take a photo, you can just line up the subject and push the shutter button.

 Surprisingly, there are even a few more advanced features for children once they get a handle on the basics.
 The shutter speed is always fixed at 1/60th of a second, but the aperture can change using the brightness adjustment dial.
 The dial selects one of four possible choices: indoors, cloudy, cloudy and sun, and sunny.

-Along with the easy-to-use camera, there is a huge amount of different film kids can use, everything from a monochrome option that will print in black-and-white to borders that feature Star Wars characters.
+Along with the easy-to-use camera, there is a huge amount of different film kids can use; everything from a monochrome option that will print in black-and-white to borders that feature Star Wars characters.
 And there are also a lot of fun accessories for the cameras like cases and frames specifically for the 2×3-inch prints.

 For a more advanced instant camera, the Polaroid Snap helps older kids explore the world of digital photography.
-Along with an instant print camera that produces 2×3-inch prints, the Snap features a 10-megapixel digital camera sensor that can capture images onto an optional micro SD of up to 32GB, making it easy to print and even share the image to social media later.
+Along with an instant print camera that produces 2×3-inch prints, the Snap features a 10-megapixel digital camera sensor that can capture images onto an optional microSD card of up to 32GB, making it easy to print and even share the image to social media later.

-The special ZINK paper costs around 50 cents and uses a special thermal process to create the image in around a minute after snapping the picture.
-Photographers can select from three different color modes: normal, black and white, or vintage sepia tone.

-Kids can print images with a Polaroid Classic Border Logo or just a plain shot.
+The special ZINK paper uses a thermal process to create the image in around a minute after snapping the picture.
+You can select from three different color modes: normal, black and white, or a vintage sepia tone.
+Your kids can print images with a Polaroid Classic Border Logo or just a plain shot.

 Another great feature is the fun Photo Booth mode that takes six quick pictures in 10 seconds.
-Older children can even use the Snap’s timer to make sure they’re even in the shot too.
+Older children can even use the Snap’s timer to make sure they’re in the shot too.
 There are six different camera colors to select from: black, blue, red, pink, white, and purple.

-Polaroid or Instant Cameras for Your Kids
+The Best Instant Cameras for Your Kids

-As you can see, there are a huge number of great options to help introduce children, both young and old, to the fun world of instant cameras.
+As you can see, there are a large number of great options to help introduce children, both young and old, to the fun world of instant cameras.
 Hopefully, with a little time and practice, your child will be capturing photos like an expert.